Ilhasoft/android-best-practices/README.md

 - `android:id` as the first attribute always
 - `android:layout_****` attributes at the top
 - `style` attribute at the bottom
-- Tag closer `/>` on its own line, to facilitate ordering and adding attributes.
 - Rather than hard coding `android:text`, consider using [Designtime attributes](http://tools.android.com/tips/layout-designtime-attributes) available for Android Studio.

 ```xml